enoklearn/engineering/exercises/operations/setup-a-ci-cd-pipeline.md

 Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

 1. Identify a repo that you can use to set up a CI/CD pipeline
-2. Using GitHub Actions, set up a workflow that runs automated tests and deploys your application
+2. Using GitHub Actions, set up a workflow that runs automated tests and deploys your umbrella project
 3. Review the results with your mentor

 ## Questions